starstuck/chrome-emacsclient/README.md

 checkout git repository and add it to your browser via "Loadn unpacked extension..." button.

+Once you have extension installed you will be able to open resource link in emacs by choosing right option from link context menu.
+If you want to open links to resources in emacs by default, you can change setting "Open links in" in "General" section of devtool settings.

 Extension requires small server running in Emacs which will listen to requests from Chrome Devtools.
 To run server you need to install `simple-httpd` package first.
 You can do that by calling in emacs